European robin: Canary Islands robins

-The most distinct birds are those of Gran Canaria (E. r. marionae) and Tenerife (E. r. superbus), which may be considered two distinct species or at least two different subspecies.
+The most distinctive birds are found in Gran Canaria (E. r. marionae) and Tenerife (E. r. superbus), which may be considered two distinct species or at least two different subspecies.
 They are readily distinguished by a white eye-ring, an intensely coloured breast, a grey line that separates the orange-red from the brown colouration, and the belly is entirely white.

 Cytochrome b sequence data and vocalisations indicate that the Gran Canaria/Tenerife robins are indeed very distinct and probably derived from colonisation by mainland birds some 2 million years ago.
 (Note: Although Dietzen et al. (2003) conclude that both the Tenerife and Gran Canaria populations are independently derived from mainland populations and should constitute two species or both be placed in E. rubecula as subspecies, their data does not allow for a definite conclusion.
-The alternative explanation – that Tenerife was colonised by already-distinct Gran Canaria robins – has not been explored and the proposed model relies only on probabilistic inference.
-Likewise, the seemingly exact molecular dating is doubtful as it assumes a molecular clock that may or may not be correct, and of course the assumption that the ancestor of all robins was similar in colouration to superbus and not the continental birds is, being inferred from their model of colonisation, entirely conjectural.)
+The alternative explanation, that the robins of Tenerife were already distinct from those of Gran Canaria when the island was colonised, has not been explored, and the proposed model relies only on probabilistic inference.
+Similarly, the molecular dating appears precise, but it assumes a molecular clock that may or may not be accurate.
+Further, the assumption that the ancestor of all robins was similar in colour to superbus and not the continental birds is, being inferred from their model of colonisation, entirely conjectural.)

-Christian Dietzen, Hans-Hinrich Witt and Michael Wink published in 2003 in Avian Science a study called "The phylogeographic differentiation of the European robin Erithacus rubecula on the Canary Islands revealed by mitochondrial DNA sequence data and morphometrics: evidence for a new robin taxon on Gran Canaria?".
-In it they concluded that Gran Canaria's robin diverged genetically from their European relatives as far back as 2.3 million years, while the Tenerife ones took another half a million years to make this leap, 1.8 million years ago.
-The most likely reason would be a different colonisation of the Canaries by this bird, which arrived at the oldest island first (Gran Canaria) and subsequently passed to the neighbouring island (Tenerife).
+In 2003, Christian Dietzen, Hans-Hinrich Witt and Michael Wink published a study in Avian Science entitled "The phylogeographic differentiation of the European robin Erithacus rubecula on the Canary Islands revealed by mitochondrial DNA sequence data and morphometrics: evidence for a new robin taxon on Gran Canaria?".
+In it, they concluded that the robins on Gran Canaria diverged genetically from their European relatives as far back as 2.3 million years, while the Tenerife ones took another half a million years to make this leap, 1.8 million years ago.
+The most likely reason is that this bird colonised the Canary Islands in a different way, arriving at the oldest island first (Gran Canaria) and then moving on to the neighbouring island (Tenerife).

 A thorough comparison between E. r. marionae and E. r. superbus is pending to confirm that the first one is effectively a different subspecies.
 Initial results suggest that birds from Gran Canaria have wings about 10% shorter than those on Tenerife.
 The west Canary Islands' populations are younger (Middle Pleistocene) and only beginning to diverge genetically.
 Robins from the western Canary Islands on El Hierro, La Palma and La Gomera (E. r. microrhynchus) are more similar to the European type subspecies (E. r. rubecula).

 Finally, the robins which can be found on Fuerteventura are the European subspecies, which is not surprising as the species does not breed either in this island or on nearby Lanzarote; they are wintering birds or just on passage during their migration between Africa and Europe.